antonioribeiro/a17ex/README.md

 ## Presentation
 - Admin / Twill
 - S3/Imgix
-- Scalability = FaaS / Lambda
 - VueJS+API vs Full Dynamic Content Generation
 - public/site and the mix() and mix-manifest.json conundrum
-- Maybe add a section to the posts?
-- Larastan
-- Audit
 - Reponse cache clear strategy?
 - Compiling assets to production removes something
 - Share button (need help with design!)
 - Version (meta) and deploy script
-- Varnish (tested and wasn't as good)
-- Benchmark - ab -t 10 -c 10 -l https://a17ex.antoniocarlosribeiro.com/
-- Benchmark - ab -t 10 -c 10 -l  - 453 requests - 22ms/req
+- Scalability = FaaS / Lambda (wip) / Varnish (wip)
+- .button => cursor: pointer;
+- Maybe add a section to the posts?
+- Larastan
+- Audit

 ## TODO
+- Validation
+- Required data in Twill
+- Author/Article preview in Twill
+- Author Bio
+- Author Page
 - Order articles
 - CleanUp unused PHP code for site
 - Test Exceptions
 - Add audit to Admin
-- Author avatar click
 - Add statistics to admin
 - What is this "image-wrap" on trending?
 Is this image supposed to be shown at some point?
 X Tests